 Some more progressive designs will give an altered shifter position as well as wider drops, so it’s best to try before you buy if you can.
 They’re not for everyone and can negatively affect the ergonomics of shifters.

 Gravel bike handlebar shape

 Without the constraints of UCI rules, the gravel world has been free to experiment and trial many different component designs, and handlebar shape is a prime example.
-Consider the now-iconic Canyon Gravel double cockpit, for example.
+Consider the now-iconic Canyon Grail double cockpit, for example.

 You’ll find a wide variety of gravel-specific handlebars to choose from, including aero tubing, ergonomic shapes, wide flared drops and swept tops.